mlogwood/mlogwood.github.io/README.md

   - `date`: The trading date.
   - `close`: The closing price of the stock.
   - `volume`: The trading volume in shares.
   - `stock`: The ticker symbol for the stock.
+  -  `pct_change`: The percentage change in the stock price from the previous day.

 ### Preprocessing Steps:
 1. Converted `date` to datetime format for proper time-series handling.
 2. Removed invalid or missing data entries for cleaner analysis.
-3. Calculated the **percentage change** in daily closing prices to normalize stock price data.
 4. Computed the **5-day rolling standard deviation** of percentage change to estimate volatility.
 5. Filtered data to include only the selected stocks (`BAC`, `INTC`, `PG`, `GE`, `MMM`, `XOM`, `BA`, `IBM`, and `PFE`).